All Products

 1. Refine the effect template

-1. Repeat the process for multiple samples with the same effect to find common, accurate phrases used to describe the effect.
-From these, you can extract a universal "effect description."
+1. We recommend running this process repeatedly on multiple samples with the same effect to identify common, accurate phrases used to describe the effect.
+From these, extract a universal "effect description."

 2. Copy and paste this standardized effect description into all datasets for that effect.

-3. Keep the unique "entity" and "background" descriptions for each sample, and only replace the "effect description" part with the unified template.
+3. Keep the unique "subject" and "background" descriptions for each sample, but replace the "effect description" part with the unified template.

 1. Manual check

-AI models may hallucinate or make recognition errors.
-Therefore, you must perform a final manual check to confirm that the descriptions of the entity and background match the actual scene.
+AI may hallucinate or make recognition errors.
+Perform a final manual check, for example, to confirm that the subject and background descriptions match the actual scene.

 Evaluate the model using a validation set